Demographics of the Democratic Republic of the Congo

 As many as 250 ethnic groups have been distinguished and named.
-The most numerous people are the Luba, Mongo, and Bakongo.
+The most numerous people are the Luba, Mongo, and Kongo.

 Although 700 local languages and dialects are spoken, the linguistic variety is bridged both by the use of French, and the intermediary languages Kikongo ya leta, Tshiluba, Swahili, and Lingala.

 Population

 The CIA World Factbook estimated the population to be over 105 million as of 2022 (the exact number being 108,407,721), now exceeding that of Vietnam (with 98,721,275 inhabitants as of 2020) and ascending the country to the rank of 14th most populous in the world.
-The proportion of children below the age of 14 in 2020 was 46.38%, 51.15% of the population was between 15 and 65 years of age, while 2.47% was 65 years or older.
+The proportion of children below the age of 15 in 2020 was 46.38%, 51.15% of the population was between 15 and 65 years of age, while 2.47% was 65 years or older.

-Population Estimates by Sex and Age Group (01.VII.2020):
+Population Estimates by Sex and Age Group (01.VII.2020) (Post-censal estimates.)
+(Provisional.):

 Census

 The first and so far only census conducted in DR Congo dates from 1984.
+A census is supposed to be conducted decennially, but this has been obstructed by periods of instability such as the political reorganization in 1991 and the civil war in 1996.

+In January 2015, the parliament passed a law requiring that a census be completed before the next election.
+Opponents said this was intended to keep Joseph Kabila in power by delaying the next election, leading to protests that caused several deaths.
+The parliament repealed the law and the census did not take place.

+The second general census of population and housing is underway as of 2024.
+President Félix Tshisekedi called for a census to improve demographic policies and to enable the creation of national identity cards.
+The National Office for Population Identification (ONIP), founded in 2011, was tasked with leading the census, settling a dispute between bids by the Ministries of Interior, Planning, and Digital Technology.
+Preliminary mapping was conducted in 2018 under Minister of State Modeste Bahati Lukwebo.
+Data collection began on 2 March 2020 and was scheduled to end on 10 June, but implementation was postponed due to the COVID-19 pandemic.
+Data collection was arranged by the Ministries of Planning, Budget, and Finance, and the electoral commission sent materials to the ONIP and the National Statistics Institute.
+In 2022, Prime Minister Sama Lukonde issued a decree about the operations of the census.
+The government allocated the census 250 million dollars of its 2022 budget.
+The census is planned to be completed in 2025 with an expected budget of US$153,700,453.